HOME

 Methods of circumcision

 These pages are more about ending circumcision than the details of the operation, and this page is late to the collection.
-It exists just to gather the methods in one page, which were clogging up the Glossary pages, and to compare their disadvantages.
+It exists just to gather the methods in one page, because they were clogging up the Glossary pages, and to compare their disadvantages.

 Contents